gohil-jay/Fundamental-Python-Application/README.md

 # Fundamental-Python-Application
 An amalgamation of several fundamental, basic and advanced python functions to create a visual and interactive python application.
 It has basic login function, ability to choose a task and perform it (including list manipulation, stone-paper-scissor game against computer, task management, etc), and repeat the set of oferred functionalities until the closure of the application (by the user).

+Note: It will be better to run this on command line provided by python.org, compared to in-built command line (mostly because of aesthetics).

 ![Application Screenshot 1](https://github.com/gohil-jay/Fundamental-Python-Application/blob/main/screenshots/Screenshot-1.png?raw=true)

 ![Application Screenshot 1](https://github.com/gohil-jay/Fundamental-Python-Application/blob/main/screenshots/Screenshot-2.png?raw=true)